4.77 from 13 votes

 Preheat oven to 175°C

-In one tray, scatter the cubed sweet potatoes and add the smoked paprika, oregano, onion powder and garlic powder.
+1. In one tray, scatter the cubed sweet potatoes and add the smoked paprika, oregano, onion powder and garlic powder.
 Drizzle half of the olive oil, seasoning generously with salt.
-Stir to coat all of the potatoes, before placing in oven for around 35 minutes.
+Stir to coat all of the potatoes, before placing in oven for around 35 minutes (Image 1).

-Add the mixed peppers along with the onion.
+4. Add the mixed peppers along with the onion.
 Pour over the remaining olive oil and season with salt and pepper.
-Stir to coat the ingredients and pop in the oven for 25-30 minutes.
+Stir to coat the ingredients and pop in the oven for 25-30 minutes (Image 4).

-When the potatoes and veggies are ready, divide into your meal prep containers topping with the golden browned halloumi slices.
+7. Once the veggies are ready, divide into your meal prep containers topping with the golden browned halloumi slices.
 Store the coriander and lime separately.
-When it’s time to eat, heat the portion for 2 minutes in the microwave and garnish with coriander and a squeeze of lime.
+When it’s time to eat, heat the portion for 2 minutes in the microwave and garnish with coriander and a squeeze of lime (Image 7).

 What is halloumi made of?